The Two Views of a Matrix

 • row 3 = [0, 4]

-This view is practical for storing data, but it doesn't tell us what a matrix *does*.
-For that, we need the magic of the second view.
+This view is essential for organizing datasets, but it doesn't tell us what a matrix *does*.

 View #2: The Physicist's View (A Linear Transformation)

 This is the most important and mind-expanding idea in all of linear algebra.
 A matrix is a function that transforms space.
 It takes in a vector and spits out a new vector.
-When we "multiply" a matrix by a vector, we are feeding an input vector into a transformation machine, and that machine rotates, stretches, shears, or reflects it into a new output vector.
+Let's take a simple 2x2 matrix and a vector:

 A=[2003],v=[12]A = \begin{bmatrix} 2 & 0 \\ 0 & 3 \end{bmatrix}, \quad v = \begin{bmatrix} 1 \\ 2 \end{bmatrix}

-When we multiply A by v (a process we'll detail in a later lesson), we get a new vector:
+When we multiply A by v, we get a new vector:

 Av=[26]A \cdot v = \begin{bmatrix} 2 \\ 6 \end{bmatrix}

-What did the matrix A do?
-It took the input vector [1,2][1, 2] and transformed it into the output vector [2,6][2, 6].
-In this case, it stretched space by a factor of 2 on the x-axis and by a factor of 3 on the y-axis.
-Different matrices do different things: a rotation matrix might take [1,0][1, 0] and spit out [0,1][0, 1]; a shear matrix might take a square and turn it into a slanted parallelogram.
+The matrix A took the input vector and stretched space by a factor of 2 on the x-axis and by a factor of 3 on the y-axis.

 The Connection Between the Views